wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

     **Sample request**

-    Following is a sample REST/JSON request that can be handled by the createIssueLink operation.
+    The following is a sample REST/JSON request that can be handled by the `createIssueLink` operation.

     ```json
     {